proto-zero/budget-calculator/README.md

 - I created a component, Ex, to display the api return using props.
 I'll need to organize the api return by item type.

+- I gave the project an overall style similar to the Yardzen homepage, applying the layers of background color along with square cards with box-shadow.
+The item cards originally had buttons for the user to press to select a high or low price, but I swapped those out for a single selector.

+- I was able to pass the state up from the cards to the outline, currently labeled Total Price.
+Soon, I want to create a total of all of the amounts and subtract that from the user budget in order to display the Remaining Budget.

 ## Outline
 - Ask the User for their budget
 - Save the budget in the state